CristianaCaponio/eta_repository/README.md

             -zip_code
             -telephone_number -> phone number in the format 39XXXXXXXXXX

-            The content of the CSV is processed using a call to TomTom, which returns an optimized route along with the estimated arrival time (ETA) for each stop.
-The departure time is assumed to match the time of the call to TomTom.
+            The CSV content is processed through a call to TomTom, which returns a CSV file with the starting address as the initial point, marked with the label "start/ending point," and the optimized route with the estimated arrival time for each stop (it is assumed that the departure time always coincides with the time of the call to TomTom), calculated based on the ZIP codes provided in the "zip_code.json" list.

-            An SMS with the estimated arrival time is sent to all recipients.
-If the ETA for any stop is within 30 minutes of the departure time, an additional SMS with a delivery time range is sent to the recipients.
-The response to this operation is contained in the "Response" model.
+            All recipients receive an SMS with the estimated arrival time, and if the time for any stop is less than 30 minutes earlier than the departure time, an additional SMS is sent to the recipients containing a time range for the actual delivery.

-            Processed information is stored in the database in the "TravelData" model, with the idNumber of the CSV file assigned as the ginc.
+            The processed information is stored in the database in the model defined in "TravelData," and the CSV file's idNumber is assigned as the ginc.
-            Note: All saved times are in UTC+0 format.
+            The times saved in the database are in UTC+0 format.

+            Note: The starting point also coincides with the final endpoint, so the route is optimized to ensure the vehicle returns to the starting point.

       2. /follow_track_api/get_route/ Get Route Object By Ginc This service allows retrieving a saved route from the database by providing its ginc as input.